nadi-stuti/gyan-pravah/docs/guide/07-layout-components.md

 })
 ```

-The layout components provide a solid foundation for building consistent, responsive, and mobile-optimized user interfaces while maintaining excellent performance and accessibility standards.
+The simplified layout approach uses standard Next.js patterns, Tailwind CSS, and minimal custom components to provide a clean, maintainable, and performant foundation for the application.